underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 Append(Value(1), Append(Value(2), Value(3)))
 ~~~

-We can do better than this.
-With a bit of algebraic manipulation, justified by the monoid laws, we can normalize any monoid expression into a simple form.
+This is not the simplest representation we can use.
+With a bit of algebraic manipulation, justified by the monoid laws, we can normalize any monoid expression into a form that allows for a simpler representation.
 Let's illustrate this via algebraic manipulation on `1 + 2 + 3`.

 The identity law means we can insert the addition of zero in any part of the computation without changing the result, and likewise we can remove any zeros (unless the entire expression consists of just zero).
 We're going to decree that any normalized expression must have a single zero at the end of the expression like so: